At my day job at Miro I’m an Engineering Manager. I work from the office basically every day.

 I’m on MacOS Big Sur.
 The apps I have open all day every day are Safari, Chrome, Mail, Slack, Apple Music, Terminal, Notes, Reminders, and Calendar.
 My passwords are all managed through 1Password and some work logins are managed by IT through Okta.

-I used to use Bash to keep things simple but since MacOS started defaulting to Zsh I switched over to it, keeping my dotfiles almost exactly the same.
-I use Vim with NERDtree for all of my development.
+I used to use Bash to keep things simple but since MacOS started defaulting to Zsh I switched over to itI use Vim with NERDtree for all of my development.
 Towards the end of 2020 I moved into a more management heavy role, which means less time in Terminal and more time in Obsidian and then Google Docs.

 My backpack is a black Patagonia Black Hole 32L, which I adore.
 My bike is a Hackney Cycles single-speed in black, which I hope is abundant and low value enough that it isn’t attractive to thieves.